J0HNN7G/imu-har/README.md

 Example `task_1.yaml`:
 ```
 DATASET:
-  path: ""
   task: 1

+MODEL:
+  CONFIG:
+    motion: config/train/task_1/motion.yaml
+    dynamic: config/train/task_1/dynamic.yaml
+    static: config/train/task_1/static.yaml
+  INPUT:
     window_size: 50

+TEST:
+  DATA:
-  overlap_size: 0
+    overlap_size: 40
     batch_size: 128

-HAR:
-  motion: "config/train/task_1/motion.yaml"
-  dynamic: "config/train/task_1/dynamic.yaml"
-  static: "config/train/task_1/static.yaml"
 ```

-3. Run the LOO testing for a given `subject` ID.
+3. Run the LOO testing for a given `subject`.
 This means we train the HAR model on the data from all the other subjects, and evaluate on the data from the specified subject.
 ```
-python test.py -c <config_filepath> -s <subject> -i <test_odgt_dirpath> -o <output_dirpath>
+python test.py -c <config_dirpath> -s <subject> -i <test_odgt_dirpath> -o <output_dirpath>
 ```

 4. Results are stored at the checkpoint directory.
 By default your directory will be set up as follows: